Bliss Seasonal Arrangement (Petite)

 The Bliss Arrangement is perfectly sized for a side table or nightstand.

 Approximate finished size: Bliss Arrangement (7” H x 5-6” W).
-Designed in smoked or clear glass vessel to be view all-around.
+Designed in smoked or clear glass vessel to be viewed from one-side.
 We are a floral foam-free shop, designing all of our arrangements in water.
 Boxed with tissue paper.
 Card with flower types and origin included.

 Winter florals include amaryllis, anemone, ranunculus, stock, roses, dianthus, hellebore, berries and evergreens